-Motorhome and travel trailer rentals are popular ways to enjoy a family camping vacation while trying out different RV floor plans.
-But if you have children that are required to travel in a car seat, you’ll have a little more to think about on your family road trip.
+Motorhome and travel trailer rentals are popular ways to enjoy a family camping vacation.
+But if you have a child that is required to travel in a car seat, you’ll have a little more to think about on your family road trip.
 Not all RVs are created equal, so you’ll want to look at the differences between RV types and know what you need to do to adhere to RV seat belt laws.

 Also be aware that even if shoulder and lap restraints are attached to the RV frame, the cabinetry and seat bases in dinettes may come apart in a crash, rendering the car seats useless.